whoatebambi/whoatebambi/README.md

-Former Product Designer turned **Creative Developer & Design Engineer** from 42 Paris.
+Former Product Designer turned **Creative Developer** from 42 Paris.

 ## About Me